lucasnantonio/test-aem-redirect/README.md

 ---

-### Guide source code
+### Markdown content

-Our static documentation site (called "Community Notes Guide") is built with [Hugo](https://gohugo.io/), using the [Hugo Geekdoc theme](https://github.com/thegeeklab/hugo-geekdoc).
-Follow the instructions on the Hugo website for downloading and running Hugo.
+The markdown files under /guide_content are the source of truth, in English, for our website found at https://communitynotes.twitter.com/guide/.
+Every commit here triggers an update to the site, but it may take a while to reflect changes due to translations to other languages.

-### Community Notes source code
+### Community Notes algorithm source code

 The algorithm that powers Community Notes can be found on the [sourcecode folder](https://github.com/twitter/communitynotes/tree/main/static/sourcecode), and instructions on how to use it can be found in the [Guide](https://twitter.github.io/communitynotes/note-ranking-code/).